ipfabric/docs/docs/IP_Fabric_GUI/diagrams/how_to_use_path-lookup.md

 ### First Hop Algorithm And VRF

-First Hop Algorithm adds possibility to start path lookup simulation from a different device than the closest one.
+The **First Hop Algorithm** adds the possibility to start the path lookup simulation from a different device than the closest one.

-If the **Automatic** option is selected, IP Fabric starts path lookup simulation from the closest device possible, VRF is also automatically selected by default, but can be changed manually.
+If the **Automatic** option is selected, IP Fabric initiates the path lookup simulation from the closest possible device.
+VRF is also automatically selected by default but can be changed manually.

 ![First hop algorithm](pathlookup/first_hop_algorithm.png)

-**User defined** First Hop Algorithm can be useful when simulating flow where the source network is not known by IP Fabric.
+The **User defined** First Hop Algorithm can be useful when simulating a flow where the source network is not known by IP Fabric.

-To simulate such flow, it is necessary to specify the starting point by entering the name of the device and the interface which will be used to start the path lookup.
+To simulate such a flow, it is necessary to specify the starting point by entering the name of the device and the interface which will be used to start the path lookup.

-Packets will use the source IP indicated.
+Packets will use the indicated source IP address.

 !!!
-Example "User Defined First Hop Algorithm"
+Example "User-Defined First Hop Algorithm"

     In the example below, the source network `10.25.25.0/24` is not known by IP Fabric.
 To show the path between a client in this network and a server in a network known by IP Fabric:

     ![User Defined First hop algorithm example](pathlookup/user_defined_first_hop_algorithm_example_drawing.png){: style="height:150px"}

-    - Select `User defined` First Hop Algorithm
+    1. Select the **User defined** First Hop Algorithm.
-    - Search for the device where to start the path: `L43EXR1`
+    2. Search for the device where you want to start the path: `L43EXR1`.
-    - Select the source interface: `Et0/1`
+    3. Select the source interface: `Et0/1`.
-    - Enter the source IP, from the network outside the scope of IP Fabric: `10.25.25.10`
+    4. Enter the source IP from the network outside the scope of IP Fabric: `10.25.25.10`.
-    - Finally enter the destination IP: `10.66.122.110`
+    5. Finally, enter the destination IP: `10.66.122.110`.

     ![User Defined First hop algorithm](pathlookup/user_defined_first_hop_algorithm.png)